Machine Learning & Big Data Blog

 • The application has a high query load.

-Let’s look at the clear differences between the two.
+Let’s look at the clear differences between the two options.

-• Snowflake separates compute from storage, allowing for flexible pricing and configuration.
-Redshift allows for cost optimization through Reserved/Spot instance pricing.
+Compute and Storage Separates compute from storage, allowing flexible pricing and configuration Cost optimization through Reserved/Spot instance pricing

 • Both the platforms connect BI solutions to databases using column-oriented databases.